alansobchacki/odin-node-inventory-app/README.md

 I learned the basics of SQL, MVC, HTTP methods, working in a local/production environment, and setting up a PostgreSQL database.

-I also learned the basics of deployment, about relational databases, middleware functions (especially .env), and more.
+I also learned the basics of deployment, relational databases, middleware functions (especially .env), and more.

 It was fun to set up a project like this, and I can't wait to learn more advanced stuff.